What Is Margin Level In Forex Trading And Its Importance

 What is margin in Forex trading?

 We hear it all the time from traders, “I lost my margin”, so what does that even mean?
-Margin is one of the most important concepts to understand in Forex trading.
+Trading on leverage and margin is one of the most important concepts to understand in Forex trading.

 Margin is essentially a good faith deposit that the trader puts up to open trades on the brokers trading platform.
 It acts as a form of collateral against the trade and you are required to maintain an equity minimum for it.